Quanato607/MST-KDNet/README.md

 This repository is the official implementation of [MST-KDNet](https://arxiv.org/abs/2030.12345).

-By effectively capturing cross-modality correlations and enhancing tumor-region representation, our method maintains **robust and accurate segmentation performance even under severe modality loss**.
+Our method maintains **robust and accurate segmentation performance even under severe modality loss**.
 Furthermore, to reduce redundancy in modality-specific features, we incorporate **global and local feature refinements** to **systematically align available modalities and mitigate missing ones**.

 <br><br>
 ![](./imgs/model.png)